 - the law of diminishing returns.

-The cost-benefit principle is the process of summing up all the direct and indirect benefits and costs of a particular decision.
+The cost-benefit principle refers to the process of summing up all the direct and indirect benefits and costs of a particular decision.
 Your cost analysis should include any potential opportunity costs or risks.
-It may also help to put a dollar figure on intangible benefits and costs.
-Using the analysis, you should only take a desired action where the benefits exceed the costs.
-The marketing versus equipment purchase example is a simple illustration of how you would conduct a cost-benefit analysis.
+It may also help to put a dollar figure on any intangible benefits and costs.
+Using the analysis, you should only proceed with your intended action if the benefits exceed the costs.

-The danger here is that it’s easy to assume that buying more equipment will lead to increasing revenue.
-However, these microeconomic principles illustrate that you will eventually reach a point where the costs exactly offset your benefits of adding another unit of capital as the output slowly decreases.
+The risk is that it is easy to assume that buying more equipment will lead to more revenue.
+However, these principles show that you will eventually reach a point where the costs balance with the benefits of adding another unit of capital.

-The low-hanging fruit principle is premised on obtaining results with little difficulty.
+The low-hanging fruit principle is based on the idea of obtaining results with little difficulty.
 Usually, you will have done the hard yards to discover a methodology that works which you can replicate when making further decisions.
-In the context of marketing and sales, the key to success emulates from understanding what triggers work for your business.
+In the context of marketing and sales, the key to success is understanding what triggers work for your business.

 What Are Some Examples of Applying the Low-Hanging Fruit Principle?

-As mentioned, the low-hanging fruit principle applies to many aspects of your business, including:
+As discussed above, the low-hanging fruit principle applies to many aspects of your business.
+For example, it might include:

 - reusing marketing campaigns that have previously worked for your business;